vekatze/neut/book/src/modules.md

 In this case, source files in `MMM` imports our preset names automatically since `enable-preset` is `true`.

-As an example, suppose a file in `MMM` contains an `import` like the below:
+As an example, suppose a file in `MMM` contains an `import` like the following:

 ```neut
 import {